 We all have our favorite Fawlty Towers episodes, but some bits never lose their ability to make us laugh no matter how often we’ve seen them.
 It’s those bits that have kept its audience coming back for more.
-Fawlty Towers celebrated its 40th anniversary this past year, and from all accounts it continues to gain fans year after year.
+Fawlty Towers celebrated its 40th anniversary this past year with the best party bus rental dayton ohio had available for the cast, crew and fans of the show.
+It seems from all accounts that it continues to gain fans year after year.
 With only two seasons and 12 episodes recorded, it makes it somewhat of a phenomenon.

 Another marker on the trail for fans who travel along the Fawlty Towers journey, is the fact that the hotel that inspired the series is scheduled for demolition, and is being torn down shortly after the first of the year.
 There can never be another.
 That’s life and there will be no rapid prototyping the old place.

 Undoubtedly, a spanking new, modern building will take the place that will be approved by the Torbay Council later in 2016.
 If you’re looking for a good giggle, here are a few of my favorites quips and video clips.

 “A satisfied customer, we should have him stuffed”. . .
 Basil Fawlty This of course, in front of the customer and from the mouth of someone who should never have been in the hospitality business to begin with.